9dots/9dots.io-pages/OjkKnOj.md

 9. Hand out the Little Bits worksheet.
 Go through an example of the worksheet with students, choosing an input and output, and filling out the fields on the board while students test it and write on their handout.

 ## Elaborate - 20 minutes
+This time will be dedicated to students testing out different combinations of littleBits on their paper and writing down the results on the [handout](http://uploads.9dots.io/OjkT9Sg.pdf).

 1. Using the worksheet, students should choose new input and output combinations and test them.
 Students record the results on the worksheet.